Back to California

 Nomination papers

-Documents that candidates must submit to get their names on the ballot.
+Documents that candidates must submit to be included on the ballot.

 State-mandated local program

-A program created by state law that requires local governments or school districts to follow specific rules and may require funding from the state.
+A program created by state law that requires local agencies or school districts to follow specific rules, often with financial support from the state.

 Limits and Unknowns